 - We did not take into account the costs of tips (tip usage is the same in 96- and 384-well plates), primers and probes and labor costs.
 If you plan to use commercial real-time-PCR assays, the difference in cost between 96- and 384-well plate systems would be even greater (in favor of 384-well plates).

-By Matjaž Hren, PhD, COO and Head Research and Development, BioSistemika LLC
+Matjaž Hren, PhD, is a COO and Head of Research and Development at BioSistemika LLC.
+He also consults companies on laboratory digitalization.